My finances, my projects, my life

 If you choose a variable-rate mortgage, it means the interest rate on your loan will change according to the financial market rates, including in particular the MRO key rate of the European Central Bank.
 This means that fluctuations in financial market rates are reflected, upwards or downwards, in your monthly repayments.

-How much you’re required to pay could change drastically throughout the lifetime of your loan.
-In current market conditions, it is still quite possible that this amount could end up being higher than a fixed-rate loan.
-A variable interest rate may be lower early on, but there is a risk that it will increase over time, eventually exceeding a fixed one.
+How much you’re required to pay could change drastically throughout the lifetime of your loan, to your advantage or otherwise.
+Under current market conditions (May 2024), it is still quite possible that this amount could end up being lower than a fixed-rate loan.
+In fact, if your rate is currently higher at the start of the loan, it could fall over time and end up below the fixed rate.
 For variable interest rates:

 • You don’t have an advance calculation of the cost of your loan, i.e. the total interest you will have to pay the bank plus the principal you borrowed.